 Comparing Health Insurance prices in Ireland can be a complicated task.
 The health insurance market in Ireland is estimated to be worth over €2 billion in premiums each year.
 At the end of 2023 it was estimated that 47% of the population of Ireland had Private Health Insurance cover.

-There seems to be strong loyalty or maybe just apathy about switching Health Insurance providers.
+There seems to be strong loyalty , or maybe just apathy ,about switching Health Insurance providers.

 Figures from 2019 showed that the average number of years policyholders had been with their current Health Insurance provider was 14 years.

-Only 39% of people had ever changed insurance provider
+Only 26% of people had ever changed insurance provider

-The average cost of an adult private health insurance policy in Ireland in 2022 – was €1412 a year
+The average cost of a new adult private health insurance policy in Ireland in 2023 – was €1647 a year.

 Health insurance premiums have risen by 7% on average in the last six months leaving the average premium at €1,647.
 (Health Insurance Authority).